The Smooth Entropy Formalism for von Neumann Algebras

-But why is the setting of von Neumann algebras physically interesting?
-In quantum information theory one usually considers quantum systems which can be described by finite-dimensional Hilbert spaces, like for instance the polarization of a photon.
-But in many experimental setups one operates with physical systems which are modeled on infinite-dimensional Hilbert spaces.
-One important example are continuous variable systems in quantum optics, which are interesting candidates for implementations of various quantum information processing tasks (see e.g.~\cite{Andersen2010} and references therein).
-In order to describe such systems it is often more accurate and mathematically more elegant to follow an algebraic approach based on von Neumann algebras (cf.~Section~\ref{pre1} for a motivation).
-This formulation has the advantage that physical symmetries can readily be included into the algebraic structure.\\
+In order to analyze resources of general form, Renner and collaborators developed the smooth entropy formalism (see, e.g., \cite{renner05,mybook} and references therein).
+The fundamental entropic quantities are the smooth conditional min- and max-entropy, which characterize the optimal performance of basic information-theoretic tasks for arbitrary resources.
+For independent and identically distributed resources, the conditional von Neumann entropy is recovered in the asymptotic limit of infinitely many repetitions~\cite[Theorem 1]{Tomamichel08}.

-In the special case that the von Neumann algebra is equal to the algebra of all linear, bounded operators on some Hilbert space, the smooth entropy formalism has been studied in~\cite{Furrer10}.
+In this paper, we extend the smooth entropy formalism to the algebraic approach of quantum mechanics.
+This enables to study information-theoretic problems with infinite-dimensional quantum systems, like for instance quantum fields of bosons and fermions or other continuous variable systems (see, e.g., the review article~\cite{weedbrook11} and references therein).
+In the special case that the von Neumann algebra is equal to the algebra of all linear bounded operators on some separable Hilbert space, the smooth entropy formalism has been studied in~\cite{Furrer10}.
 It was shown that many results from the finite-dimensional case carry over via an inductive limit taken over all finite-dimensional subspaces.
-However, the assumption of a full algebra of all linear and bounded operators is often too restrictive.
+However, the assumption of a full algebra is often too restrictive.
 For example, the von Neumann algebra of a field of free bosons at finite temperature is not of this type~\cite{ArakiWoods}.\\

-The motivation of this work stems from questions in quantum key distribution, where rigorous mathematical proofs for security with continuous variable systems in the finite key regime are still absent (see e.g.~\cite{Leverrier10}).
-Quantum key distribution is the art of generating a common secret key between two parties using communication over a (unknown) quantum channel and an authentic classical channel.
-In the finite-dimensional regime, the smooth conditional min- and max-entropy are known to quantify the relevant informational tasks like privacy amplification~\cite{Ren05,tomamichel10} and classical data compression with (quantum) side information~\cite{wolf:04n,renner_wolf,renes10}.
-Using these tools, the security of many schemes against general attacks then follows via a quantum exponential de Finetti theorem~\cite{Ren05,renner07n} or the post-selection technique~\cite{ChristKoenRennerPostSelect}.
-But unfortunately these techniques fail in infinite-dimensional systems \cite{christandl07}.\\